You have turned-in this assignment. You can review the lesson and see your previous answers.

 So it's a statement about what effect a change in a factor might have on an outcome.

-Let's put it into some context.
+So that's quite abstract, let's put it into some context.

-So let's take our hypothesis from before.
+So predictions are based on hypotheses, so let's take our hypothesis from before.

-So our example hypothesis was cocktail sticks, which are camouflaged are less likely to be collected because they blend in with their surroundings.
+So our example hypothesis was cocktail sticks which are camouflaged are less likely to be collected because they blend in with their surroundings.

 So let's now make a prediction based on that hypothesis.

-So prediction might be if the model is being carried out on grass.
+So prediction might be if the model is being carried out on grass, so that's the factor that we can change in the experiment.

 So the prediction part is fewer green sticks will be collected.

-I'm making a guess into the future a prediction based on something that I have changed in the practical.
+I'm making a guess into the future, a prediction based on something that I have changed in the practical.

-Make a prediction about what you would expect to happen to the number of green and white cocktail sticks if you conducted the experiment in spring when lots of daises have grown in the grass.
+Make a prediction about what you would expect to happen to the number of green and white cocktail sticks if you conducted the experiment in spring when lots of daisies have grown in the grass.

 So the number of sticks left on the grass will remain higher for longer.